peeterjoot/julia/HarmonicBalance/README.txt

 -------------------------------------------------------------------
 Plotting and test related:

+   TestSolver.jl
+      Generates the cputime/error plots

    PlotWaveforms.jl
       Calls HBSolve() for a netlist file and caches the result.
       Then plots the results using a set of plot specifications.

-   TestSolver.jl
-      Generates the cputime/error plots
+      FIXME: 1) won't work as is.

    makefigures.jl
       Driver for all the plots.
 Calls PlotWaveforms()

-         Has references to saveHelper() to deal with.
+      FIXME: 1) Has references to saveHelper() to deal with.

 -------------------------------------------------------------------